rioter00/MAGD487/PortfolioCreationAssignment.md

 ## Process
 #### Throughout this semester you will working through this project, with meetings of progress with the instructor.
 Each stage will have expected due-dates.

+  > **How you will be graded**
+  > At each step (almost), look for 'check in material' section.
+  > As you progress through this assignment, bring all completed material to each check-in.
+  > You will be graded on that material.
+  > Do not skip skip steps.

 Do not begin work on this project until after you've completed the [Portfolio Research Assignment](PortfolioResearchAssignment.md).

 1. Gather creative work